-In 2003, 20th Century Fox were working on the Alien Quadrilogy DVD Boxset and wanted to include alternative versions of each Alien film like they did for James Cameron’s Aliens.
+In 2003, 20th Century Fox was working on the Alien Quadrilogy DVD Boxset and wanted to include alternative versions of each Alien film as they did for James Cameron’s Aliens.
 Director Ridley Scott was brought on to remaster Alien and restore a few missing scenes in order to create a special cut.
 After the editing process, Scott felt the new Director’s Cut was too long and the pacing was off.
 So he went in again and removed a few scenes to make it more streamlined.

 The Alien Director’s Cut is about a minute shorter than the theatrical version – many scenes were excised or shortened but the new cut included the infamous Eggmorphing scene.
 After completion, Fox released the new Director’s Cut in cinemas just in time for Halloween on October 29, 2003.